|198,000,000 Yen||Land with existing structure|

 This is a historic and traditional Japanese house in Kamakura’s Nikaido neighbourhood.
 It is a 13 minute walk from the Hachimangu Shrine and a 23 minute walk (or 10 minute drive) from Kamakura Station.

-The sale is for the land only with the structure to be included in its current ‘as-is’ condition.
+The sale is for the land only with the seller prepared to demolish the historic home prior to delivery to the buyer.
 The house was built in 1928 and is a 2-storey, wood-frame house with traditional tiled roof.
 It includes a coach entrance and several outdoor parking spaces.
 In Japan, no value is placed on old structures, so the property is being listed at land value only as it is expected that the future buyer would be interested in the land only.

 This is a corner block of land fronting onto two public roads.
 Although there are many narrow streets in the older parts of Kamakura, the two roads are comfortably wide for access.

 The land does not fall within the city’s Tsunami hazard zone.

 A nearby Standard Land Price survey site law land prices increase for the past four years in a row.